What Is The Goal Of Meditation? + 10 Benefits Of Meditating & How To Do Meditate Step-By-Step

 Bring conscious awareness to each part of the breath; the inhale, the exhale, and the space between.

+It's very common for the mind to wander, and that's ok.
+Observe your thoughts coming and going.
 Whenever you notice a thought, remind yourself to return to your breath and continue focusing on each inhale and exhale.

 Takeaway on what is the goal of meditation